oscarotero/Embed/README.md

 ## LinkedData

-Other API used to extract info is [JsonLD](https://www.w3.org/TR/json-ld/).
+Another API available by default, used to extract info using the [JsonLD](https://www.w3.org/TR/json-ld/) schema.

 ```php
 //Get the linkedData object